Icinga/get-started-docs/doc/tab-repository.md

 === "RHEL"

     At first, do you really need Selinux?
 Just disable it!
 But dont try in production!

     `setenforce 0`

+    or at least allow Redis® to connect
+    `setsebool -P httpd_can_network_connect 1`

+    and download following packages:

+    ```bash
+    dnf install icinga-selinux-common
+    dnf install icingaweb2-selinux
+    ```

     !!!
 Info
         A paid repository subscription is required for RHEL repositories.
 Get more information on [icinga.com/subscription](https://icinga.com/subscription)